unixorn/sysadmin-reading-list/README.md

 #### Vim

 Vim is a reality of life for SysAdmins.
+It is the one editor you can be sure is installed in even the most minimal install.
 You must be able to do at least basic edits with it.
 You don't need to love it, but you will have to use it.

 * [vi and Vim Editors Pocket Reference, 2nd Edition](http://shop.oreilly.com/product/0636920010913.do)